-Identify actions taken to overcome the effects of any impediments identified in the jurisdictions analysis of impediments to fair housing choice.
-91.520(a)
+Identify actions taken to overcome the effects of any impediments identified in the jurisdiction analysis of impediments to fair housing choice 91.520(a)

 In the City of Moore's 2020 Analysis of Impediments to Fair Housing Choice, it was found that the City needs increased accessibility to affordable housing and identified a lack of affordable housing organizations and partners.
 With the CDBG-DR funding, the City was able to subsidize a mixed-use, mixed income multi-family development called The Curve.
-This development will have both affordable units as well as market rate units, with all units being identical.
-Out of the 244 residential units, 219 will be affordable.
+This development has both affordable units as well as market rate units, with all units being identical.
+Out of the 244 residential units, at least 220 are to remain affordable.
 It was also found there is a limited supply of housing for persons with disabilities.
-Within The Curve, 5% of all units will be mobility accessible and 2% of all units will be sensory accessible.
-Units that are sensory accessible will not be the same units as those that are mobility accessible.
+Within The Curve, 5% of all units are mobility accessible and 2% of all units are sensory accessible units that are sensory accessible will not be the same units as those that are mobility accessible.

 The analysis also identified a lack of public transportation infrastructure.
-City staff has begun to coordinate with the local social services coalition to create a proposal expressing the great need of public transportation in the community.
-The City is planning a transportation feasibility study/survey and has taken part in EMBARK's bus study to include Moore in future route expansions.
+The City has completed a Public Transportation Feasibility Study.
+The study established how big a need there is in Moore for public transportation, what kind of public transportation would best fit the need identified, and how to administer a public transportation program.
+The City is currently looking into funding options.
+Moore also took part in EMBARK's bus study to include Moore in future route expansions.

 The analysis also found Moore has limited housing types, affordable options, and no transitional housing or homeless housing.
 Currently, Moore does not receive HUD funding for special housing for the homeless population, nor does the city have a temporary housing program.
-However, with the relationship established with the CoC of Cleveland County's housing coordinator, the City is hopeful it will be beneficial to its residents.